 Leave it to Fox not only to clone ABC’s “Dancing With the Stars” but to incorporate a strain of “The E!
 True Hollywood Story” plus a few random threads from the “American Idol” genome.
-This high-volume, low-IQ hour’s success following its post-“Idol” launch will hinge on the collective appetite for kitsch of the “so bad, it’s still pretty bad, but it has its moments” variety.
+Essentially “Celebrity Ice Capades,” this high-volume, low-IQ hour’s success following its post-“Idol” launch will hinge on the collective appetite for kitsch of the “so bad, it’s still pretty bad, but it has its moments” variety.
 Given that skating remains the most popular Olympic event, there’s at least the consolation of knowing that real skating will slide to the rescue soon.

 Of course, Fox didn’t trust “Dancing’s” feel-good formula enough to give in to it entirely, so among the six celebrities, the network includes “Diff’rent Strokes” co-star Todd Bridges, he of the many run-ins with the law, and Bruce Jenner, whose face has undergone a disquieting transformation since his decathlon days.

 Similarly, onetime skater Scott Hamilton appears to have been shot full of happy gas, carrying on as if he were chasing little Frodo toward Mordor.
 “Wow!
 Amazing!” is his comment to nearly every routine, proving that having writers credited on reality shows doesn’t necessarily make them any less inane.

 As for the format, it’s all “Idol,” with theme music nights, judge Dorothy Hamill in the cooing Paula Abdul role and John Nicks as the snotty Brit reminiscent of you-know-who.
 The most peculiar aspect of that judging is that what the judges say about the various skating acts has virtually no correlation with the scores awarded.
 Never mind; the audience boos all of them for being insufficiently adoring.